cncoulter/camcoulter.com/About-This-Site.md

 When designing this site, I consciously avoided Jekyll themes and frameworks such as Bootstrap, instead preferring to write pretty much all all the website code myself.
 I designed this site to be simple, clean, readable, and accessible.
 This site mostly functions as my personal blog, which includes a blog archive, category index, tag index, and an Atom feed.

 This site should work well on both desktop and mobile devices, and the text size should automatically increase slightly on larger screens.
 The site supports both light and dark modes.
 (It automatically adjusts according to your browser preference.)
+Additionally, this site has specially designed print styles, so if you choose to print any page, the printout should render nicely.
+Decorative images will not print, and URLs will be printed in parenthesis next to external links.

 ## Copyright